A strong protagonist is the foundation of any story. Here's how to write one that sizzles.

 It’s not the decisions he makes that drive the story, but we get to see his day to day interaction with the people in his life.
 Those people help him come to terms with who will become, and in the end, he actively chooses to pursue love.
 Instead of letting love find him.

-Aside from those great examples, let’s look at a more traditional protagonist; Luke Skywalker.
+Aside from those great examples, let’s look at a more traditional lead character; Luke Skywalker.

 Look, we know everyone has hot takes on Star Wars.
 But what I love about the original film is that Luke is equal parts passive and active.